 - a personal history of breast, uterine, or colon cancer

-- the use certain fertility drugs or hormone therapies
+- the use of certain fertility drugs or hormone therapies

 - no history of pregnancy

 Older age is another risk factor.
 Most cases of ovarian cancer develop after menopause.

 It’s possible to have ovarian cancer without having any of these risk factors.
 Likewise, having any of these risk factors doesn’t necessarily mean you’ll get ovarian cancer.